Inglourious Basterds: Development

-Tarantino spent just over a decade creating the film's script because, as he told Charlie Rose in an interview, he became "too precious about the page", meaning the story kept growing and expanding.
+Quentin Tarantino spent just over a decade creating the film's script because, as he told Charlie Rose in an interview, he became "too precious about the page", meaning the story kept growing and expanding.
 Tarantino viewed the script as his masterpiece in the making, so felt it had to become the best thing he had ever written.
 He described an early premise of the film as his "bunch-of-guys-on-a-mission" film, "my Dirty Dozen or Where Eagles Dare or Guns of Navarone kind of thing".

 By 2002, Tarantino found Inglourious Basterds to be a bigger film than planned and saw that other directors were working on World War II films.
 Tarantino had produced three nearly finished scripts, proclaiming that it was "some of the best writing I've ever done.
 But I couldn't come up with an ending."
 He moved on to direct the two-part film Kill Bill (2003–2004).
-After the completion of Kill Bill, Tarantino went back to his first storyline draft and considered making it a mini-series.
-Instead he trimmed the script, using his script for Pulp Fiction as a guide to length.
+After the completion of Kill Bill, Tarantino went back to his first storyline draft and considered making it a mini-series, but Luc Besson convinced him to finish it as a film.
+Instead he trimmed the script, using his script for Pulp Fiction (1994) as a guide to length.
 The revised premise focused on a group of soldiers who escape from their executions and embark on a mission to help the Allies.
 He described the men as "not your normal hero types that are thrown into a big deal in the Second World War".

 Tarantino planned to begin production in 2005.
-In November 2004, he delayed production and instead took an acting role in Takashi Miike's Western film Sukiyaki Western Django, and intended to make a kung fu film entirely in Mandarin; this project foundered.
+In November 2004, he delayed production and instead took an acting role in Takashi Miike's Western film Sukiyaki Western Django (2007), and intended to make a kung fu film entirely in Mandarin; this project floundered.
 He directed Death Proof (2007), part of the double feature Grindhouse, before returning to work on Inglourious Basterds.

 The film's title was inspired by the English-language title of director Enzo G. Castellari's 1978 war film, The Inglorious Bastards.
-When pushed, Tarantino would not explain the first u in Inglourious, but said, "The Basterds?
-That's just the way you say it: Basterds."
-He later stated that the misspelled title is "a Basquiat-esque touch".
-He further commented on Late Show with David Letterman that Inglourious Basterds is a "Quentin Tarantino spelling".

 Tarantino has said that the film's opening scene, in which Landa interrogates the French dairy farmer, is his "favorite thing" he's "ever written".